 Like the suit, the jacket and pants have elastic cuffs that keep the water and mud out.
 They do (barely) fit over bulky snow and ski boots.

-For those in more moderate climates or who prefer to layer rather than have an integrated fleece lining, the Puddle-Dry waterproof play suits are another excellent option from Jan and Jul.
-The Puddle-Dry is burly without being bulky, withstanding hard play and keeping kids from getting too sweaty in milder winter and shoulder season weather.
+For those in more moderate climates or who prefer to layer rather than have an integrated fleece lining, the Thin Lined Rain Suits are another excellent option from Jan & Jul.
+The Lined Puddle-Dry is burly without being bulky, withstanding hard play and keeping kids from getting too sweaty in milder winter and shoulder season weather.

 We really appreciate the versatility of the Puddle-Dry suits.
 They work really well for wet shoulder season play (carrying piles of damp leaves to make a fort), and just as easily fit over insulating layers for sledding and rolling around in the snow.
 The only thing we wish that had was a strap at the bottom of the leg to keep cuffs in place over boots.